NeilDegruthTR/crypto-coprocessor/README.md

 # crypto-coprocessor

-Crypto coprocessor (CCP) project written in Verilog.
+A crypto coprocessor (CCP) which is written in Verilog.

 docs folder contains documents about CCP.